What Toxin Free Living Is And How To Get Started

 - Use the EWG’s guide to healthy cleaning.
 The EWG ranks 2000 household cleaning products according to safety and toxic ingredients.
 You can use the guide to look up your current products or just skip straight to their top picks for green cleaners.
 Look at the cleaning guide here.
 They also have a Healthy Living Home Guide that helps you clean up your home environment.

 - Switch out synthetic fragrances and ingredients for natural alternatives.
 My favorite way of getting rid of many toxins in the home environment is using essential oils.
 I use my diffuser for natural fragrance (and aromatherapy).
 Some oils like Lemon and other citrus oils have natural cleaning and disinfecting properties.
 Others (Oregano, Peppermint, Cedarwood) are natural air purifiers and deodorizers.
-Read this post for more ideas about using essential oils for natural living or get your own essential oil Starter Kit to get a head start on toxin free living.
+Read this post for more ideas about using essential oils for natural living.

 - Use apps to screen personal care products.
 I know that I get really tired of label reading.
 Thankfully, there’s now an app for that.
 There are a few apps you can use when shopping for products in the store.
 You just pull up the app, scan the product, and look at the rating it gives.
 The two I’ve discovered are: EWG’s Healthy Living App and the Think Dirty App.